peterkaptein/realtimeinteractionsPOC/README.md

     let personDirective=new PersonDirective();

     // Template.
-The attributes object-type and obect-reference will be used as starting points for 2-way data binding let html=`<div
+The attributes object-type and obect-reference will be used as starting points for 2-way data binding
+    // The data-binding attributes on the input-elements will tell the framework what fields to bind to on the object
+    // Directives are simple sub-templates that can be re-used
+    // When we update this from outside, we replace parts of the HTML via databinding.
+    // If we present another person, we simply re-render the entire html of this component let html=`<div
         object-type="Person"
         object-reference="${person.personId}">